RikoNyberg/meal_planner/README.md

 6. At least 3 different food groups need to be chosen for every day
 - This constraint is satisfied naturally throughout all the other constraints

+7. Sufficient tests for loading the data from the url & seeing it fits the schema.
+Elegantly handle such a situation where these fail.
+- All the input data are san through a schema every time they are used and it will inform what are the problems if there are any.
+Data import tests can be also ran with `python -m unittest`

 ## Details
 ### 1. Alcohol